The cost of UX/UI design in Serbia

 usability testing

-When the UX phase is skipped, design may be cheaper.
-But the problems just shift to development, marketing, or the next redesign.
+When the UX phase is skipped, the design is indeed cheaper.
+But the problems are only shifted to development, marketing, or the next redesign.

-If you find that “the site looks good but doesn't work,” the reason is often right here.
-For more, you can read the article on why UX research is a key step in developing a good product.
+If it has happened to you that “the site looks good, but does not work,” the reason is often exactly here.
+For more, you can read the text why UX research is a key step in developing a good product.

-In the Serbian market, the difference between a less experienced and a senior UX/UI designer is not just in aesthetics.
+On the Serbian market, the difference between a less experienced and a senior UX/UI designer is not only in aesthetics.

 An experienced designer: